Invasive Cardiovascular Technology

 Admission & Prerequisite Requirements

-Students that have been elected to attend and train in the Invasive Cardiovascular Technology Program, must not only meet St. Philip's College Admission Requirements but must remain in compliance with GPA requirements set forth in Student Handbook, and have completed prior to program start: (See SPC Admission Requirements)
+Students must not only meet St. Philip's College Admission Requirements, but remain in compliance with GPA requirements set forth in Student Handbook (See SPC Admission Requirements)

 - Following prerequisites are mandatory to apply:

 - ENGL 1301 Composition I

 - Overall GPA 2.7 or higher